eumel8/cosignwebhook/README.md

               -----END PUBLIC KEY-----
 ```

-or create a secret and reference it in the deployment
+## Public key as secret reference

+Instead of hardcoding the public key in the deployment, you can also use a secret reference.
+The key and the secret may
+be named freely, as long as the secret contains a valid public key.

 ```yaml
 apiVersion: v1